Codehearl/demo/README.md

 #### **Technical Skills**

 - **Programming Languages:** Dart, Java, JavaScript, kotlin
-- **Frameworks & Libraries:** Flutter, Spring Boot, J2EE,
+- **Frameworks & Libraries:** Flutter, Spring Boot, J2EE, Vue Js, JetPack Compose
-- **Tools & Technologies:** Git, Docker, Jenkins
+- **Tools & Technologies:** Git,
 - **Databases:** MySQL, MongoDB
 - **Others:** Agile methodologies, RESTful APIs, Unit Testing

+**Soft Skills**

+- **Communication:** Articulate and persuasive communicator with the ability to convey complex information clearly and effectively, both verbally and in writing.
+- **Team Collaboration:** Proven team player with experience in working effectively with diverse groups to achieve common goals.
+- **Problem-Solving:** Adept at analyzing issues and developing innovative solutions to address challenges and improve processes.
+- **Adaptability:** Flexible and open to new ideas, with the ability to adjust quickly to changing circumstances and priorities.
+- **Time Management:** Skilled in prioritizing tasks and managing time efficiently to meet deadlines and achieve objectives.
+- **Leadership:** Experienced in leading teams and projects, with a focus on motivating and guiding team members to success.
+- **Conflict Resolution:** Proficient in addressing and resolving conflicts constructively, maintaining a positive and productive work environment.
+- **Creativity:** Creative thinker with a knack for generating novel ideas and approaches to enhance project outcomes.

 ---

 #### **Education**

-**Bachelor of Science in Computer Science** *University of [Your University], [City]*
+**Bachelor of Science in Computer Science** *University of Lagos, Nigeria*
-*Graduation: Dec 2025*
+*Graduation: Aug 2025*
+*CGPA: 4.0/5.0*

 - Relevant Coursework: Software Engineering, Web Development, Data Structures and Algorithms, Database Systems, Concurrent programming
+**Associate Android Developer**
+*Google Africa Developer Scholarship*
+*Graduation: Mar 2022*
 ---

 #### **Projects**

-**Personal Finance App**
+**Finance Budget Mobile App**
-- Developed a mobile application using Flutter to help users manage their personal finances, track expenses, and create budgets.
+- Developed a user-friendly finance budgeting app using Flutter and GetX, emphasizing a seamless user experience.
+The app features intuitive navigation, real-time data updates, and efficient state management to help users easily track and manage their finances.
-- Implemented features such as transaction categorization, budget tracking, and financial reports.

-**E-commerce Platform**
-- Contributed to the development of an e-commerce platform during my internship, focusing on backend development using Java and Spring Boot.
-- Integrated payment gateways and ensured secure transactions.
+**Search Engine**
+- Designed and implemented a high-efficiency local search engine in C# that leverages an inverted index for rapid data retrieval.
+The engine employs TF-IDF (Term Frequency-Inverse Document Frequency) to rank search results based on relevance, ensuring that the most pertinent documents are prioritized.
+Implemented keyword tokenization and stemming to enhance search accuracy by reducing words to their base forms.
+Optimized the system to achieve a lightning-fast query time of less than 0.01 seconds, ensuring a seamless user experience.
+This project demonstrates strong skills in data structures, algorithms, and performance optimization.